stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

    * Reused component:

      * `FoundationTensionFunctional`

    * Why it transfers:

-     * large cardinal axioms significantly affect consistency risk and expressive power; their role can be analyzed by the same functional.
+     * Large cardinal axioms significantly affect consistency risk and expressive power.
+Their role can be analyzed by the same functional.

    * What changes:

-     * emphasis on `Consistency_risk(m)` increases,
+     * Emphasis on `Consistency_risk(m)` increases.
-     * specific features of large cardinal hierarchies are added as inputs to `F_system(m)`.
+     * Specific features of large cardinal hierarchies are added as inputs to `F_system(m)`.

 2. Q121 (BH_AI_ALIGNMENT_L3_121)